Claude Code Plugin

 1. Read applicable ADRs

 Section titled “1.
-Read applicable ADRs”When the developer gives a coding task, the agent reads all ADRs that apply to the files being changed.
-The MCP server provides a condensed briefing with the Decision and Do’s and Don’ts sections from each relevant ADR.
+Read applicable ADRs”When the developer gives a coding task, the agent runs archgate review-context to read all ADRs that apply to the files being changed.
+This provides a condensed briefing with the Decision and Do’s and Don’ts sections from each relevant ADR.

 The agent does not write code until it has read the applicable ADRs.
 This is enforced by the archgate:developer skill.